cobuildlab/cobuildlab-web/src/pages/development-blog/conventions-to-create-a-react-application.md

 This document aims to reduce the friction between patterns and ways of doing common tasks during the development of a React Web or React Native Mobile Application.

-This document is heavily based on the Convention proposed by [Airbnb](https://github.com/airbnb/javascript), [StandardJs](https://standardjs.com/) and our own experience developing front end javascript applications for the last 10 years.
+This document is heavily based on the Convention proposed by [Airbnb](https://github.com/airbnb/javascript), [StandardJs](https://standardjs.com/) and our own experience developing front end javascript applications since 2008 and React Applications since late 2016.

 Here, we explain the problem, choose a convention, and explain the reasons: